roncampbell/NICAR2019/Data analysis in R.md

 > OC_Residents[15] <- NULL

-Remember, some columns in the dataframe that should be numbers are currently characters.
-I'll show you how to change TotalPop from character to numeric, and then you do it for the Native, Naturalized and Noncitizen columns.
+We still need the change the data type of some columns from character to numeric.
+I'll show you how to do that with TotalPop.
+Then you can do it for the Native, Naturalized and Noncitizen columns.

 > OC_Residents$TotalPop <- as.numeric(OC_Residents$TotalPop)